KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/delayed-proof-of-work.md

 Naturally, for security purposes this number cannot simply be saved to one person’s local computer, or be written down on a piece of paper.
 Were the number to be in such a centralized location, a would-be attacker could simply destroy the backup, or replace it with a "false" version.

 For the number to be useful, it must be placed in a secure and decentralized location.
-Here is where Komodo adopts security from another network: Komodo will perform a simple transaction in which it writes the above number into the data history of the strongest PoW blockchain (currently Bitcoin).
+Here is where Komodo adopts security from another network: Komodo will perform a simple transaction in which it writes the above number into the data history of one of the strongest PoW blockchains (currently Litecoin).
 This location is as secure as the miners’ hash rate makes it, and the location is decentralized, by nature.

-To place this information in the accompanying PoW network, the notary nodes will use a feature that exists at the core of the Bitcoin protocol when making a transaction.
+To place this information in the accompanying PoW network, the notary nodes will use a feature that exists at the core of the Bitcoin/Litecoin protocol when making a transaction.
 The feature is called "OP_RETURN," and it allows for a message to be added to the blockchain, permanently, as a part of performing a transaction.

 A notable use of the ability to write messages to a PoW blockchain is found in the first actions of Satoshi Nakamoto himself (themselves).
 In the first Bitcoin block ever mined, Satoshi used a feature like OP_RETURN to include this [message](https://en.bitcoin.it/wiki/Genesis_block):